George Leveson-Gower, 1st Duke of Sutherland: Later political career

 After his return to Britain he declined the posts of Lord Steward of the Household and Lord-Lieutenant of Ireland.
 However, in 1799 he accepted the office of joint Postmaster General, which he retained until 1801.
 Sutherland played an important part in the downfall of Henry Addington's administration in 1804, after which he changed political allegiance from the Tory to the Whig party.
 After 1807 he played little part in politics, although late in life he supported Catholic Emancipation and the 1832 Reform Act.

-From 1794 to 1801, Sutherland was Colonel of the Staffordshire Volunteer Cavalry, an early form of yeomanry regiment.
+On 20 September 1794 Gower was appointed Colonel of the new Staffordshire Regiment of Gentlemen and Yeomanry, personally commanding the Newcastle-under-Lyme Troop.
+He retired from the command in January 1800.
 Sutherland also held the honorary posts of Lord Lieutenant of Staffordshire from 1799 to 1801 and Lord Lieutenant of Sutherland from 1794 to 1830.
 He was invested as a Privy Counsellor in 1790, a Knight of the Garter in 1806 and was created Duke of Sutherland on 28 January 1833.

 In 1831, the then Marquess of Stafford served the annual post of treasurer of the Salop Infirmary in Shrewsbury.

 Wealth

 The Leveson-Gower family owned extensive lands in Staffordshire, Shropshire and Yorkshire.
 In 1803 Sutherland also succeeded to the vast estates of his maternal uncle Francis Egerton, 3rd Duke of Bridgewater, which included the Bridgewater Canal and a major art collection including much of the Orleans Collection; both Gower and his uncle had been members of the consortium which brought it to London for dispersal.
 According to the will of the Duke of Bridgewater, these passed on the death of the first Duke of Sutherland to his third son Lord Francis Leveson-Gower (see below).
 This inheritance brought him great wealth.
-Sutherland is estimated to have been the wealthiest man of the 19th-century, surpassing even Nathan Rothschild.
+Sutherland is estimated to have been the wealthiest man of the 19th century, surpassing even Nathan Rothschild.
 The precise value of his estate at death is unknown, as it was simply classed as 'upper value'.
 He was described by Charles Greville as a "leviathan of wealth" and "...the richest individual who ever died".
 Following the death of the Duke of York in 1827 he purchased the leasehold of Stafford House (now Lancaster House), which became the London residence of the dukes of Sutherland until 1912.